Chips and Salsa

 Or Thinking Rhetorically.

 Five minutes of free writing on whatever story you are thinking about writing on.
-Try to connect to the topic you are thinking about.
+Try to connect to the topic you are thinking about and what the support is going to be.
+What scenes come to mind?

 You can analyze a character, theme, or any of the items we will discuss in class.
 Pick something that interests you.